Steven G. Kellman: Life and career

 Kellman was born in Brooklyn, New York.
 A graduate of Harpur College at Binghamton University (1967), he received his M.A. and Ph.D. in comparative literature from the University of California at Berkeley in 1969 and 1972, respectively.

 Kellman has taught at the University of California campuses at Irvine and Berkeley.
 In 1976, he joined the faculty of the University of Texas at San Antonio, where he was the university's first Ashbel Smith Professor, from 1995-2000, and is currently a professor of comparative literature, specializing in fiction, film, and criticism.
+He was named Jack & Laura Richmond Endowed Faculty Fellow in American Literature in 2023.
 He was a Fulbright Senior Lecturer at Tbilisi State University in 1980 and held the Fulbright Distinguished Chair in American Literature at the University of Sofia in 2000.
 He is married to the poet Wendy Barker.

 The weekly column that Kellman wrote for the San Antonio Light from 1983 until the newspaper's demise in 1993 won the H. L. Mencken Award in 1986.
 He is a contributing writer for The Texas Observer and the San Antonio Current.
 His film reviews were awarded first place in arts criticism by the Association of Alternative Newsweeklies in 2006.
-His essays and reviews have appeared in The American Scholar, Atlantic Monthly, Bookforum, Huffingtonpost.com, Forward, Southwest Review, Michigan Quarterly Review, New York Times Book Review, Georgia Review, The Nation, San Francisco Chronicle, Los Angeles Times, Chicago Tribune, Atlanta Journal Constitution, Gettsyburg Review, and Virginia Quarterly Review, among many other publications.
+His essays and reviews have appeared in The American Scholar, Atlantic Monthly, Bookforum, Huffingtonpost.com, Forward, Southwest Review, Michigan Quarterly Review, New York Times Book Review, Georgia Review, The Nation, San Francisco Chronicle, Los Angeles Times, Chicago Tribune, Atlanta Journal Constitution, Gettysburg Review, and Virginia Quarterly Review, among many other publications.
 In 2007, he was awarded the National Book Critics Circle's Nona Balakian Citation for Excellence in Reviewing.
 Kellman was founding president of the literary center Gemini Ink and was elected into membership in the Texas Institute of Letters.
 He served two terms on the board of directors of the National Book Critics Circle, from 1996-2002, and began his third term in 2009.
 He began his fourth term in 2012.
 In 2010, he began serving as Vice President for Membership of the NBCC.
+He was a finalist for the Kukula Award for excellence in nonfiction reviewing in 2023.